knocklabs/knock-client-js/README.md

 # Knock Javascript client library

-A clientside Javascript library to interact with user-facing Knock features, such as feeds.
+A client-side Javascript library to interact with user-facing Knock features, such as feeds.

 **Note: this is a lower level library designed for building UI on top of**